 Dr Paolo Actis

-I am developing nanoprobes for single-cell analysis and manipulation with single molecule resolution.
-After graduating with a PhD from the Grenoble Institute of Technology (FR), I spent 4 years in California working on my tan at NASA Ames (US) and UC Santa Cruz (US) before crossing the pond again to lose my tan at Imperial College London (UK).
+My research involves the development of nanoprobes for single-cell analysis and manipulation with single molecule resolution.
+I am working with biologists and physicians to understand the deepest difference between healthy cells and diseased cells.
+After graduating in 2008 with a PhD from the Grenoble Institute of Technology (FR), I spent 4 years in California working on my tan at NASA Ames (US) and UC Santa Cruz (US) before crossing the pond again to lose my tan at Imperial College London (UK).
 I then spent two years at Bio Nano Consulting as a Consultant & Project Manager.

-I love playing beach volleyball and cooking (I make the best Lasagna this side of the Channel) and I used to surf and practice Krav Maga (with very mediocre results).
+I love gardening and cooking (I make the best Lasagna this side of the Channel) and I used to play beach volleyball, surf and practice Krav Maga (with very mediocre results).
+I am massive Juventus fan !

 Our beauty is in our differences.
 This is true down to the level of individual molecules that make up our body.
 I am working with biologists and physicians to understand the deepest difference between healthy cells and diseased cells.